StyledStrike/gmod-custom-chat/README.md

 ### Features

 * Customizable
-* Fancy YouTube links
+* Supports embeds
+* Code blocks
 * Find text with _Ctrl+F_
 * Emojis (server admins can add more)
-* Display icons from prop models
+* Display icons for prop models
 * Show images from URLs (Only loads images from trusted websites by default)
 * Keeps the default "hands on the ear" behaviour
 * _(Admin Only)_ Suggest a theme to be used on your server